ruifig/nutcracker/README.md

 * Basic syntax colouring.
     * Current parser is actually a C parser, so not everything is perfect.

 ## Available shortcuts

-They mostly emulate Visual Studio and/or Visual Assist shortcuts where applicable
+Keyboard shortcuts mostly emulate Visual Studio and/or Visual Assist where applicable

 ### Editor shortcuts